-While you’re out checking off those shopping lists and visiting busy retail centers this season:
+While you’re checking off those shopping lists this season:

 - Stay Alert: Park close to your destination.
-Be aware of your surrounding and belongings.
+Be aware of your surroundings and belongings.

 - Guard Your Valuables Against Theft: Never leave your purse, wallet or phone unattended in a cart or on the counter.
 Carry your purses and wallets close to your body or zipped inside in a pocket.
 Lock packages in your trunk, out of sight.

 - Protect Your Family: If shopping with small children, establish a meeting point in case of separation.
 Teach children how to seek help from store personnel or security.
 Before leaving the house, take pictures of your children and what they are wearing — this helps when looking for lost children.

 Many of us will be shopping from home.
 Here’s how to safeguard against theft when shopping online: